-A clean and well-cared-for appearance should be maintained.
-Men must wear dress trousers, shoes, dress shirt and necktie.
-Women are required to wear appropriate dresses of reasonable length or slacks with appropriate blouses.
-Hairstyles should be clean and neat, avoiding extreme length, styles, or colors.
-Men's hair must be above the collar.
+Women are required to wear appropriate dresses of reasonable length (no more than four inches above the knee) or slacks (to the ankle) with appropriate blouses.
+Leggings are not permitted unless worn with a dress.
+Sleeveless, strapless, backless or revealing clothing are inappropriate.
+Hairstyles should be clean and neat, avoiding extreme length, styles or colors.
 Revealing or tight, form fitting clothing is unacceptable.
-Beards and moustaches must be neat and always trimmed.
-Excessive body piercings are not acceptable.
-Shorts, jeans, T-shirts, and sandals without socks are not permitted.
+Excessive body piercings (more than one per ear), ear gauges, and all other body piercings are not acceptable.
+Capri pants, yoga pants, shorts of any length, jeans, T-shirts, and sandals are not permitted.
 Students are required to wear shoes with stockings or socks.

-Hats, caps, or sunglasses may not be worn during classes or examinations.
+Hats, caps or sunglasses may not be worn during classes or examinations.
 Any student wearing a hat, cap or sunglasses will be asked to remove it.
-Wearing masks or costumes is forbidden.
+Wearing masks or costumes is strictly forbidden at all times.